top of page

 Invited panelist.
 October 19th 2021.
 Recording available online.

-Interview with Nick Cheesman, New Books Network, November 29th, 2019.
-Podcast.
+New Books Network, Podcast Interview with Nick Cheesman, November 29th, 2019.

 Interview with Trevor Phillips, At the Edge of Canada: Indigenous Research, May 8th 2017.
 Podcast.